JKG Afternoon Community: Kindergarten-5th Grade

 Monday-Thursday 2:30-6:00PM, Friday 2:30-5:00PM

-JKG Afternoon Community delivers Jewish friendships and learning every weekday afternoon when the school day ends!
+JKG Afternoon Community delivers Jewish friendships and learning on weekday afternoons when the school day ends!

 And while all of this is happening, you’ll be able to work, clean, organize, think, cook, exercise… and maybe even relax!